 Being an Effective Professional Staff Member

-Effective professional staff members enjoy their work, and they show it.
-They create safe, positive, and welcoming environments for the children, youth, and families that they work with, and strive for excellence in interactions with others and the experiences they plan.
-Effective professional staff members value collaboration and acknowledge it is important to work together with families, other staff members, and program leaders to be successful.
-They also know it is important to have fun and laugh, celebrate successes, and acknowledge their efforts and those of others, such as family members and colleagues.
-Your program may plan events and opportunities that build community among program staff, as well as opportunities that build connections among the individuals in the larger program community including children and families.
-Some examples include acknowledging individual staff members during staff meetings, celebrating staff birthdays and life events, attending a professional conference together, organizing family nights, and inviting families to participate in classroom and program experiences.
+Effective professional staff members enjoy their work and show it.
+They create positive, welcoming environments for the children, youth, and families they work with and strive for excellence in their interactions with others and experiences they plan.
+Effective professional staff members value collaboration and acknowledge it is important to work together with families, other staff members, and supervisors in order to be successful.
+They also know it is important to have fun and laugh, celebrate successes, and acknowledge their efforts and the efforts of others, such as family members and colleagues.
+Your program may plan community building events for the smaller community of staff or the larger community of children, families and staff.
+Some examples are acknowledging individual staff members during staff meetings, celebrating staff birthdays and life events with attending a professional conference together, organizing family nights and inviting families to participate in classroom and program experiences.

 Take time to review the practices listed below that highlight professionalism when working with children, youth, and families in your care: